Paul's Contradictions of Jesus

 Jesus Teaches There Are Only 12 Apostles Into Eternity, But Paul Adds Himself To The List As a Thirteenth

-Matthias was voted to replace Judas in Acts 1, with the Holy Spirit deciding between two candidates.
-Hence, the 12 were established long before Paul became a Christian.
+Matthias was voted to replace Judas in Acts 1, with the Lord Jesus deciding between two candidates, according to the prayer of the apostles over the casting of lots.
+Hence, the 12 were established long before Paul had his Damascus road experience.

 However, our Savior made the permanent tally of the Apostles established at exactly twelve --- for obvious reasons of historical symbolism.
 One can see the historical symmetry at Rev 21:12-14.
 Twelve apostles to judge the twelve tribes of Israel.

 Paul was never numbered in that circle; not even Barnabas in his Epistle recognizes Paul’s Apostleship!: "[The Apostles] to whom he gave the power of the Gospel to preach; and there are twelve as a testimony to the tribes, because there are twelve tribes of Israel."
 (Epistle of Barnabas 8:3).